 What to apply

-Just like the soap, you should use a scent-free or fragrance-free, white cream lotion or moisturizer to hydrate your skin.
+Just like the soap, you should use a fragrance-free, white cream lotion or moisturizer to hydrate your skin.

 If you want to step up your aftercare game, apply Ink Balm to your tattoo 1-2x daily instead of lotion to protect and preserve your neck tattoo forever.
 It relieves pain & itchiness, prevents infections, moisturizes, and keeps your ink looking fresh.